bitovi/academy/src/web-components/our-first-component.md

 To define which attributes should be added you add a static getter `observedAttributes` on the class.

-The following will observe changes the `name` attribute and update the innerHTML when it changes.
+The following will observe changes to the `name` attribute and update the innerHTML when it changes.

 ```html
 <my-greeting name="world"></my-greeting>